-- 2. Sasol claims that it meets the requirements for postponement of compliance time frames for MES contained in paragraph 11 of GN893.
-Paragraph 11 states that as contemplated in the Framework, an application may be made to the National Air Quality Officer (NAQO) for the postponement of the compliance time frames referred to in paragraphs (9) and (10), for an existing plant. - 3.
-Paragraph 12 states that the application contemplated in paragraph 11 must include- - (a) An air pollution impact assessment (AIR) compiled in accordance with the regulations prescribing the format of an Atmospheric Impact Report (as contemplated in Section 30 of the AQA), by a person registered as a professional engineer or as a professional natural scientist in the appropriate category; - (b) a detailed justification and reasons for the application; and - (c) a concluded public participation process undertaken as specified in the NEMA Environmental Impact Assessment Regulations. - 4.
-Paragraph 13 provides that the NAQO, with the concurrence of the Licensing Authority as contemplated in section 36 of the AQA, may grant a postponement of the compliance time frames for an existing plant for a period not exceeding 5 years.
+- 24. Natref claims that it meets the requirements for postponement of compliance time frames for MES contained in paragraph 11 of GN893.
+Paragraph 11 states that as contemplated in the Framework, an application may be made to the National Air Quality Officer (NAQO) for the postponement of the compliance time frames referred to in paragraphs (9) and (10), for an existing plant. - 25.
+Paragraph 12 states that the application contemplated in paragraph 11 must include-

+(a) An air pollution impact assessment (AIR) compiled in accordance with the regulations prescribing the format of an Atmospheric Impact Report (as contemplated in Section 30 of the AQA), by a person registered as a professional engineer or as a professional natural scientist in the appropriate category;

+(b) a detailed justification and reasons for the application; and

-&lt;sup>9GN893 22 November 2013 No. 37054 LISTED ACTIVITIES AND ASSOCIATED MINIMUM EMISSION STANDARDS IDENTIFIED IN TERMS OF SECTION 21 OF THE NATIONAL ENVIRONMENTAL MANAGEMENT: AIR QUALITY ACT, 2004 (ACT NO. 39 OF 2004) published in terms of section 21 of AQA repeals the prior publication of minimum emission standards contained in GNR 248, 31 March 2010.
+&lt;sup>10GN893 22 November 2013 No. 37054 LISTED ACTIVITIES AND ASSOCIATED MINIMUM EMISSION STANDARDS IDENTIFIED IN TERMS OF SECTION 21 OF THE NATIONAL ENVIRONMENTAL MANAGEMENT: AIR QUALITY ACT, 2004 (ACT NO. 39 OF 2004)published in terms of section 21 of AQA repeals the prior publication of minimum emission standards contained in GNR 248, 31 March 2010.